-Social Work Field Placement and Seminar I (fall) and II (spring) are designed for the senior social work student in order to integrate classroom learning with practical social work experience in an agency setting.
+Social Work Field Placement and Seminar I (fall) and II (spring) are designed for the senior social work student in order to integrate classroom learning with practical social work experience in a social service agency setting.
 Throughout the fall and spring semesters, students participate in 16 hours of field placement per week toward completion of the 425-hour, year-long BSW senior field placement requirement.
-In addition, students meet once per week for an in-class field seminar led by the BSW Program Field Director.
+In addition, students meet once per week for an in-class field seminar led by the BSW Program Director of Field Education.
 Through reflective discussion, weekly assignments, and major projects and papers, the Field Seminar focuses on the integration of theory and practice, building the student's professional social work identity, enhancing self-awareness skills, advancing practice competencies, and synthesizing field learning.
-All aspects of agency field work, including learning to work within the agency context, effectively using supervision, using research to inform practice, utilizing social work values and ethics in practice, and applying social work knowledge and skills with clients will be addressed.
+All aspects of agency field work, including learning to work within the agency context, effectively using supervision, using research to inform practice, utilizing social work values and ethics in practice, and applying social work knowledge and skills with clients is explored.

-SW 390 Social Work Senior Seminar\
+SW 390 Social Work Senior Seminar (S) 4 sem. hrs.

-The capstone experience for the BSW Program, this course is taken in the final semester (spring) of the senior year and follows a weekly seminar format.
-It focuses on the integration of theory and practice and provides the student with the opportunity to select and explore special topics and participate in social work community events that supplement, correlate, and synthesize the content presented throughout the social work curriculum sequence.
+Designed as the capstone experience for the BSW Program, this course is taken in the final semester (spring) of the senior year and follows a weekly seminar format.
+It focuses on the integration of theory and practice and provides the student with the opportunity to select and explore special topics and participate in social work community events that supplement and synthesize the content presented throughout the social work curriculum sequence.
+It combines the in-class review of social work course material with critical analysis of social work practice methods, social justice concerns, and policy issues.
+In addition, the seminar is intentionally designed to help the student to reflect upon their social work educational journey, articulate professional strengths and needs, and identify a lifelong plan for learning and growth.

-F = Fall S = Spring U = Summer TC= Travel Course I = AY 2012-2013 2 = AY 2013-2014 M = Mode \ = Schedule t.b.a.
+$\label{eq:F} F = Fall \\ S = Spring \\ U = Summer \\ TC = Travel \\ Course \\ 1 = AY 2014 - 2015 \\ 2 = AY 2015 - 2016 \\ 2016 \\ M = Mode \\ \star = Schedule \\ t.b.a.$